3D Printing and Reverse Engineering: Complementary Methods

-The use of three-dimensional (3D) printing technology and reverse engineering processes are complementary methods in product development.
-When used together, they can give a thorough explanation of how a product functions or is put together.
+The use of three dimensional (3D) printing technology and reverse engineering processes are complementary methods that can be used in the design process of product development.
+3D scanning for reverse engineering gives a thorough explanation of how a product functions or is put together.
 They can also be used to develop new products or enhance ones that already exist.

-Reverse engineering can also be used to repair old industrial machinery.
+Reverse engineering 3D printing can also be used to repair old industrial machinery.
 In some cases, the original drawings or blueprints for these machines may no longer be available.
 However, by taking apart the machine and understanding how it works, you may be able to create new drawings or blueprints that can be used to repair or rebuild the machine.

 Three-dimensional printing technology can then be used to create the parts that are needed for repair or rebuilding.
 This type of technology is often used in conjunction with reverse engineering when repairing old machinery because it allows for the creation of custom parts that would otherwise be unavailable.

 A 3D scan of an object is useful for getting a digital representation of the structure of an object.
 But how do you turn a digital image into a physical object?

 To start, a 3D scanner will produce a Mesh: a digital representation of the part built out of triangles.
 This mesh often contains precise and incredibly complex shapes.
 Because CAD software is not capable of implementing such complex objects, the designer must refine the mesh by simplifying the scan and making the data manageable for CAD design.
 To achieve this, they are expected to reduce the complexity of the design as much as possible without removing important details.